Department Chair: Mrs. Suzanne Cohen

 - Navi: Students learn selections from Melakhim, completing their study of Nevi'im Rishonim.
 Parallel narratives in Nevi'im Aharonim and Divrei Hayamim are studied where applicable.

-- Humash: Selected portions of Sefer Shemot are learned be'iyun, and others are learned for bekiut.
+- Humash: Selected portions of Sefer Shemot are learned be'iyun, and others are learned in bekiut.
 Topics include shibud Mitzrayim, yetziat Mitzrayim, matan Torah, and chet ha’egel.
 Students continue to hone their peshat and parshanut reading skills, focusing especially on the commentary of the Ramban.

 - Navi: Selections of Sefer Yeshayahu are studied.
 Perakim are selected to give the students an understanding of the nature of classical nevuah and of the personality, literary style, and historical context of Yeshayahu.
 Comparisons are made to nevi'im who lived at the same time as Yeshayahu, such as Amos and Mikha.